seungok2/ShootingProject/README.md

 Developed with Unreal Engine 5

 Creating by
-1 month of Unreal Engine
+1 month of Unreal Engine,
-2 people 2 weeks project
+2 people, 2 weeks project
 Using Blueprint

 1. 배경 소개